2013 Swazi general election: Electoral system

 About 415,000 were registered to vote for the 55 of 65 seats in the House of Assembly.
 The other ten seats are to be filled by nominees from King Mswati III when he selects his cabinet and Prime Minister.

 Campaign

 As a result of the presence of a number of reform candidates, there was speculation of a more inclusive government by the traditionalists.
 However, the banned opposition groups such as the Pudemo party and the South Africa-based Swaziland Solidarity Network called for a boycott.

+Results

 Conduct

 A team of Commonwealth observers released a report stating that Swaziland "fell short" of its democratic obligations during the elections.
 It criticised poor gender equality and noted that in the 55 constituencies, only one women was elected.
 King Mswati III's nomination of just three women to parliament left it short of the 30% requirement outlined in the 2005 constitution and provisions to increase the number of women were ignored.
 The Commonwealth promised to continue exerting pressure on Swaziland for change.